-- Systems that cross-reference submitted data against existing data for other accounts, such as the use of the same credit card by several customers - Systems that interface with third party data sources to import information that may assist in detecting incidence of fraud or money laundering across a number of payment service providers - On chip controls that impose purse rules, such as POS terminals or other cards with which the card may transact - On chip controls that impose purse limits such as transaction size or turnover limits - On chip controls that disable the card when a given pattern of activity is detected, requiring interface with the issuer before it can be unlocked - Controls that are designed to detect and forestall the use of the e-money product for money laundering or terrorist financing in accordance with the typologies produced by the EMA from time to time - h) Firms will need to evidence how they establish and monitor that these conditions are met. - 3.26.
-Information produced through monitoring should be considered as part of the ongoing risk assessment associated with the use of these products and issuers should take action to enhance customer due diligence, for example, verification of identity, where there are higher risks. - 3.27.
-In the event that potentially suspicious activities are detected by internal systems or procedures, the issuer must have particular regard to its obligations under POCA and the Terrorism Act (see Part I, Chapter 7) to report possible money laundering or terrorist financing. - 3.28.
-A restricted consumer purse (see 3.39 below) can be converted into a standard purse (see 3.38 below) at any time, by undertaking verification of identity.
+- 3.45.
+The principle of monitoring of a business relationship is an obligation under the Regulations.
+As part of a risk-based approach, issuers must deploy specific minimum transaction monitoring and/or on-chip purse controls that enable control of the systems and recognition of suspicious activity.
+Such controls may include: - Transaction monitoring systems that detect anomalies or patterns of behaviour; - Systems that identify discrepancies between submitted and detected information for example, between country of origin submitted information and the electronically-detected IP address; - Systems that cross-reference submitted data against existing data for other accounts, such as the use of the same credit card by several customers; - Systems that interface with third party data sources to import information that may assist in detecting incidence of fraud or money laundering across a number of payment service providers; - On-chip controls that impose purse rules, such as rules that specify the POS terminals or other cards with which the purse may transact; - On-chip controls that impose purse limits such as transaction or turnover limits; - On-chip controls that disable the card when a given pattern of activity is detected, requiring interaction with the issuer before it can be re-enabled; and - Controls that are designed to detect and forestall the use of the electronic money product for money laundering or terrorist financing in accordance with the typologies produced by the EMA. - 3.46.
+Issuers will need to evidence that they deploy an adequate range of controls for the type of risks that they encounter.
+Information obtained through monitoring should be reviewed as part of the ongoing risk assessment associated with the use of these products, and issuers should take action to enhance customer due diligence, for example that of verification of identity, where there are higher risks. - 3.47.
+Issuers are reminded that in the event that potentially suspicious activity is detected by internal systems or procedures, the issuer must have particular regard to its obligations under POCA and the Terrorism Act (see Part I, Chapter 6) to report possible money laundering or terrorist financing.